usamasaleem1/SOEN342/README.md

 2. Filter Optimization: Consumers have the facility to filter restaurants using a price range based on average money spent per order.
 Enhances the consumer experience by providing specific and detailed filter choices with personalized experience.

 3. Multiple Payment Options: The addition of online payment options on the website can facilitate secure payments.
-Various other options include COD (Cash on Delivery), Visa Debit/Credit, Paypal.
+Various other options include COD (Cash on Delivery), Visa Debit/Credit, Paypal, in-app wallet.
 Consumers have a guarantee regarding their order placement and transaction.
 Restaurants have the guarantee regarding the transaction from the consumer if paid using online payments before preparing the order.

 4. Offer User Statistics: Restaurants can have access to local population preferences to gain a better understanding of what the local market is looking for.
 Statistics do not offer any user personal information.